Fairness Definitions in Language Models Explained: Fairness definitions for encoder-only language models

-\textbf{Masked Token Metrics.} Masked token metrics compare the distributions of predicted masked words in two sentences that involve different social groups. \textit{Given $S_1$ and $S_2$ are two sentences presented for different demographic groups, $g_1$ and $g_2$; $P_S(w)$ is the probability distribution of the predicted word in the sentence $S$.
-These sentences differ only in the social group being referenced.
-An LM that satisfies these metrics should have similar probability distributions for the predicted masked word between different social groups: $D(P_{S_1}(w), P_{S_2}(w)) \leq \epsilon$ where $D$ is a measure of the difference between two probability distributions.} An instance of probability-based bias in a medium-sized LM, as depicted in Figure \ref{fig:probability-based-bias_masked-token}, shows a disparity where \textit{``programmer''} and \textit{``doctor''} are predominantly associated with the male group, while \textit{``homemaker''} and \textit{``nurse''} are more frequently linked to the female group.
-Such outcomes reveal a gender prejudice in these LMs when forecasting the \textit{[MASK]} token for the two groups.
+\textbf{Masked Token Metrics.} Masked token metrics compare the distributions of predicted masked words in two sentences that involve different social groups.
+Formally, given $S_1$ and $S_2$ are two sentences which differ only in demographic groups, $g_1$ and $g_2$; $P_S(w)$ is the probability distribution of the predicted word in the sentence $S$.
+To achieve fairness by obtaining a similar probabilities for the predicted masked words of different social groups, $g_1$ and $g_2$, an encoder-only LM should satisfy: $D(P_{S_1}(w), P_{S_2}(w)) \leq \epsilon$ where $D$ is a measure of the difference between two probability distributions and $\epsilon$ is a threshold for acceptable disparity.
+When this condition is violated, it indicates the presence of probability-based bias.
+An instance of such bias in an encoder-only LM, as depicted in Figure \ref{fig:probability-based-bias_masked-token}, shows a disparity where \textit{``programmer''} and \textit{``doctor''} are predominantly associated with the male group, while \textit{``homemaker''} and \textit{``nurse''} are more frequently linked to the female group.
+Such outcomes reveal a gender prejudice in these encoder-only LMs when forecasting the \textit{[MASK]} token for the two groups.
+Furthermore, the various masked token metrics are discussed in detail below: